An ACT Government Website

 • a copy of the details page of your passport

-• proof you live in the ACT (for example, a utility bill, lease agreement or statutory declaration)
+• proof that you live in the ACT (for example, a gas, water or electricity bill, lease agreement or statutory declaration)

 • proof of medical insurance cover.